mikeizbicki/lab-goodreads2/README.md

 llama server listening at http://127.0.0.1:8080
 ```
 By default, llamafile provides a web interface for interacting with the LLM.
-But we won't be using that interface, and will instead use the command line interface.
+But we won't be using that interface,
+and will instead use the command line interface.

 Press `CTRL-C` to end the program and return to the command prompt.

 We can pass the `-f` flag to our llamafile in order to specify that the input should come from a file instead of the web interface.
-We will use the special file `/dev/stdin` to enable piping into the llamafile.
+We will combing `-f` with the special file `/dev/stdin` to enable piping into the llamafile.
+Here's an example command:
 ```
 $ echo "[INST]Write 1 paragraph explaining why the shell is important for big data.[/INST]" | ./mistral-7b-instruct-v0.2.Q5_K_M.llamafile -f /dev/stdin
 ```